 The International Society for Equitation Science (ISES) is a not-for-profit organisation that chiefly aims to facilitate research into the training of horses to enhance horse welfare and improve the horse–rider relationship.
 ISES actively interacts with all members of the equine community, not just academics.
 You can also join the society as a practitioner (e.g. trainer or behaviourist), an associate (e.g. veterinary), a student or as a supporter.

-ISES runs international conferences that serve as platforms where latest research findings and their application in practice can be communicated and discussed.
+ISES runs international conferences that serve as platforms for the communication and discussion of the latest research findings and their application.
 ISES also provides a pool of expertise for international bodies and academic institutions that approach ISES with questions related to horse behaviour, training and welfare.

 Why do we need Equitation Science and ISES?

 Equitation Science has the potential to address a series of important problems.
 First, it elucidates the role of negative reinforcement and habituation in the learning processes of horses on which we ride and compete.
 Second, it addresses the need to measure rider interventions that may compromise horse welfare, which will assist the Fédération Equestre Internationale (FEI) in determining what practices and interventions are acceptable on welfare grounds.
 Third, and perhaps most important, Equitation Science will educate current and aspiring riders in how best to apply the core principles of learning theory.

 Benefit from reduced registration fees for international conferences

 Access to the members-only area facilitating communication among members from around the world

 Resource materials for teaching